pvd232/princeton-algo-2/assignment2/readme.txt

  *  on how much you learned from doing the assignment, and whether
  *  you enjoyed doing it.
  **************************************************************************** */

+ Memory Complexity Experiments...

+ Tested different implementations to investigate the nature of differences in memory usage based on using instance variables vs local variables within functions.
+It appears the order of grow, as determined by the leading order term, is driven by the memory stored as instance variables within classes.
+Will summarize later.

  Optimization journey...